 Right now I am taking Dymatize Micronized Creatine that kinda goes against my big brand policy but, oh well.
 For me it works great so you might want to give that a try.

 I also like the fact that its micronized which means that the creatine particles are smaller then the regular powder and it goes down easier.
 If your looking for a micronized creatine that is a "big brand" try Twinlab or AST.

-  That's all I can think of for now If you have a question feel free to e-mail me.
+That's all I can think of for now.
 Or check the message boards they have a lot of info on creatine people are posting about it just about every day.
 Later.